 - Top-notch children's program

 - Water Sports

 - Free Wi-Fi

 - Onsite Dining

-We also had a small sitting area with a couch and fireplace, a huge treat for us.
+There is also a small sitting area with a couch and fireplace.
 Despite it being August, evenings were cool enough to make use of them.
-We city folk felt like pioneers.
-The two bedrooms were comfortable but a little tight; the kids used the bunks in the second bedroom, and we had a crib brought to the room in case my 2-year-old took to wandering in the night.
+The two bedrooms were comfortable but a little tight.

 Cribs, high chairs, diapers, sunscreen, thermometers and over-the-counter medicines are available at the front desk, but there is no nurse or doctor on-site.
 The nearest hospital is about 20 minutes away.